BRL: Braille through Remote Learning

 Legend

-Short completion time Short completion time Average completion time Average completion time Long completion time Long completion time
+Short completion time Average completion time Long completion time

 In this session, the roles and responsibilities of the braille transcriber are presented.
 The session includes a discussion of transcriber certification, professional opportunities, transcriber organizations, and other information of use to the prospective transcriber.
 Exercises include an opportunity to transcribe, read, and proofread!